 ASD's Blueprint for Secure Cloud

-Microsoft 365 Connectivity
+Microsoft 365 connectivity

 This section describes the design decisions associated with on-premises endpoint connectivity.

-Estimated reading time: 16 minutes
+Estimated reading time: 7 minutes

 Microsoft 365 is a publicly facing SaaS offering and firewall ports are required to be opened to enable communication between infrastructure and desktops and Microsoft 365.
 These ports configurations are updated frequently and are available online from Microsoft.